-My recent but active research projects are:
+My recent research projects are:

 - North Sea (East Yorks - Norfolk) Historic Seascape Characterisation (Newcastle University & English Heritage)